microsoft/InnerEye-CreateDataset/commandline_args.md

 will be created without them.
 If not provided, the program will exit when encountering the first invalid subject.
 If you set this switch, you should check the output of the job for information about discarded subjects.

+## `--allowNameClashes`

+If this switch is provided (True), structure renaming causes a choice to be made between named structures when several options exist, er than causing renaming to fail.
+Specifically, for a name mapping "oldName1,oldName2,...:newName":

+- If AllowNameClashes is not set and structures exist for more than one of the names (old and/or new), renaming s.
+- Otherwise, if a structure named newName exists, no renaming is done.
+- Otherwise, if a structure named oldNameK exists and no structures with names oldName1, ..., oldName[K-1] t, then it is renamed to newName.

+Thus in summary, if names clash, an existing "newName" structure is preferred (we assume the oldNames are -preferred variants of the canonical newName), otherwise earlier "oldName"s in the list have priority over later ones.

+## `--requireAllGroundTruthStructures`

+If this switch is provided alongside `--groundTruthDescendingPriority`, then all structures that are given in `--groundTruthDescendingPriority` must be present.
+If any are not present, then either that volume is discarded (if `--discardInvalidSubjects` is set) or an exception is raised.

 ## `--dropNamesContaining <names>`

 Drop any structures with names containing the specified substring before name mappings are applied.
 This will usually have the